 Assume The Worst

-Drivers are trained to think about the worst case scenario.
+Drivers are trained to think about the worst-case scenario.
 For example, drivers are taught to expect that a vehicle indicating that it will turn will not actually turn.
 Vice versa, drivers should also expect that a vehicle not indicating a turn will unexpectedly turn.
-Students are also cautioned to assume that any red stop lights or stop signs will be ignored.
+Also assume that any red stoplights or stop signs may be ignored.

-Other than that, drivers are told to assume that other drivers are not capable of preventing an accident.
-They are also trained to watch out for drivers using cell phones while driving.
-Drivers also assume that their vehicle has not been seen by other cars on the road.
+Drivers should assume that other drivers are not capable of preventing an accident, and to watch out for drivers using cell phones while driving.

 Maintain Road Presence

-Drivers are trained to scan the road ahead and be ready for any possible events.
-They are also trained to have an eye on any other vehicle’s indicators and brake lights.
+Drivers are encouraged to scan the road ahead and be ready for any possible events and to keep an eye out for any other vehicle’s indicators or brake lights.

 While You Are Driving